ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 The equal weighted method is where all the trading day weights are set to 1 instead of having a unique trading day weight associated with each day.
-This can be a useful feature when trading day weights are all the same.
+This can be a useful feature when each day is of equal importance with respect to the data collected.
 To use this feature, the equal-weighted column should be marked as “Y”.

 If the user does not want the trading day weights to be equal-weighted, then please set this to “N”.